tonaljs/tonal/docs/collection.md

 ## Collection function list

 - [dictionary](#collectiondictionary) -  Create a dictionary, a function that given a name, returns an array of intervals.
-- [harmonize](#collectionharmonize) -  Create a collection of pitches by transposing a tonic by a collection of intervals
 - [intervals](#collectionintervals) -  Get the intervals of a collection of pitches starting from a tonic
 - [mode](#collectionmode) -  Get the mode of a collection of pitches.
 - [modes](#collectionmodes) -  Return all modes of a collection of notes